-STEP 5 Place the implant and abutment
+••• STEP 5 Place the implant and abutment

 - Set the drill to the torque setting (program Implant Installation for the Osscora surgical set) (Fig. 13). - Set the torque limit to suit the quality of the bone.
-If unsure about the bone quality, start the torque low and increase if needed.

 Bone quality Suggested Torque Compact bone 40-50 Ncm